Table Of Contents

 A Trial Balance checks that the debit balances equals the credit balances.
 It helps identify any errors in the bookkeeping process.
 It’s mainly for internal use to ensure accounts are accurate.

-On the other hand, a Balance Sheet is a financial statement that presents a company’s financial status.
+On the other hand, a Balance Sheet refers to a financial statement that presents a company’s financial status.
 It includes assets, liabilities, and equity, helping stakeholders understand the company’s value.

 A Trial Balance is made at the end of an accounting period, before adjustments are made.
 It acts as a checkpoint to verify that the books are balanced.
 It is also used for error detection.